awsdocs/aws-java-developer-guide/doc_source/sdk-using-gradle.rst

 Using the SDK with Gradle
 #########################

-To use the SDK in your Gradle_ project, use Spring's `dependency management plugin
+To use the |sdk-java| in your Gradle_ project, use Spring's `dependency management plugin
-<https://github.com/spring-gradle-plugins/dependency-management-plugin>`_ for Gradle, which can be
+<http://github.com/spring-gradle-plugins/dependency-management-plugin>`_ for Gradle, which can be
 used to import the SDK's Maven Bill of Materials (BOM) to manage SDK dependencies for your project.

 **To configure the SDK for Gradle**